-Dr. Aaliyah Baker is an assistant professor in the College of Education and Leadership.
+Dr. Aaliyah Baker is an associate professor in the College of Education and Leadership.
 She began her career in education as a classroom teacher with the Milwaukee Public Schools.
 She earned her Ph.D. in Curriculum and Instruction (University of Wisconsin – Madison) with an emphasis in Multicultural Education.

 Baker's research interests include critical race theory, multicultural education, sociocultural theories of learning and the role of race, class and gender in educational achievement and experiences in schools.
 She has conducted research within the scope of education, society, culture and learning in Morocco and South Africa as a Fulbright-Hays Group Projects Abroad grant recipient.
 Her scholarship explores and informs areas such as culturally relevant pedagogy, student and family centered education practices, social and cultural issues surrounding the influence of race on schooling experiences and theoretical perspectives that value human experience, identity and cultural awareness.

 Her teaching, service and scholarship focus on the importance of creating equitable educational experiences for all students.
 Baker maintains strong community and school partnerships by developing and supporting curriculum, assessment and instruction.
 She hopes to contribute to creating a caring community by building critical engagements that address societal issues.
 She facilitates scholarly discussions about diversity, inclusion and social justice to support students’ academic, personal and professional development.

 Baker has disseminated research at a wide number of state, national and international conferences and forums.
 She teaches undergraduate and graduate courses that focus on sociocultural theories of learning, instructional models of language and literacy development and qualitative inquiry.